-ABSTRACT: Here, we report the design, synthesis and functional testing of enzyme-powered porous micromotors built from a metal-organic framework (MOF).
+ABSTRACT: Enzyme-powered porous micro- and nanomotors combine self-propelled motion with tailored functionalities like adsorption and release, making them very attractive for myriad applications.
+Here, we report the design, synthesis and functional testing of enzyme-powered porous micromotors built from a metal-organic framework (MOF).
 We began by subjecting a pre-synthesized microporous UiO-type MOF to ozonolysis, to confer it with mesopores sufficiently large to adsorb and host the enzyme catalase (size: 6-10 nm).
-We then encapsulated catalase inside the mesopores, observing that they are hosted in those mesopores located at the subsurface of the MOF crystals.
-In the presence of H2O2 fuel, MOF motors (or MOFtors) exhibit jet-like propulsion enabled by enzymatic generation of oxygen bubbles.
-Moreover, thanks to their hierarchical pore system, the MOFtors retain sufficient free space for adsorption of additional targeted species, which we validated by testing a MOFtor for removal of Rhodamine B during self-propulsion.
+We then encapsulated catalase inside the newly-formed mesopores, observing that they are hosted in those mesopores located at the subsurface of the MOF crystals.
+In the presence of H_2O_2 fuel, our MOF motors (or MOFtors) exhibit jet-like propulsion enabled by enzymatic generation of oxygen bubbles.
+Moreover, thanks to their hierarchical pore system, the MOFtors retain sufficient free space for adsorption of additional targeted species, which we validated by testing a MOFtor for removal of the pollutant Rhodamine B during self-propulsion in water.
+Our findings will encourage future designs of porous MOF-based micro- and nanomotors for delivery, sorption and catalytic applications.

-The field of bio-inspired micro- and nanomotors has evolved extensively so many synthetic structures have been reported over the past decade.
-From the various ways these tiny motors can be powered, self-propulsion via chemical reactions is one of the most widely used being natural catalysts, such as enzymes, a promising alternative to achieve efficient and biocompatible systems.
-Several milestones towards real-world applications of such motors have been achieved, primarily in the fields of biomedicine2- and environmental applications.8-n In those applications, porosity of the motor chassis is crucial as it enables adsorption, transport and/or release of cargo (e.g. drugs or pollutants), being its performance dictated mainly by its sorption-capacity and its cargo transport-versatility.14-17
+The field of bio-inspired micro- and nanomotors has evolved extensively so many synthetic structures have been reported over the past decade.1 From the various ways these tiny motors can be powered, self-propulsion via chemical reactions is one of the most widely used being natural catalysts, such as enzymes, a promising alternative to achieve efficient and biocompatible systems.
+Several milestones towards real-world applications of such motors have been achieved, primarily in the fields of biomedicine2- 7 and environmental applications.8-11 In those applications, porosity of the motor chassis is crucial as it enables adsorption, transport and/or release of cargo (e.g. drugs or pollutants),^{8,12,13} being its performance dictated mainly by its sorption-capacity and its cargo transport-versatility.14-17